MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/Practicals/README.md

 TF45
 ```

+Go to SRA and find the run accessions for all sequencing experiments from these individuals.
-You should have 12 read accessions to download.
-Using the accessions, download the right read files (both R1 and R2) from the folder `/scratch/project_2001499/Data/Recipients`.
+You should have 12 read accessions.
+Using these accessions, download the right read files (both R1 and R2) from the folder `/scratch/project_2001499/Data/Recipients`.

 Put the recipient data inside a `Data` folder in the `07_RECIPINTS` folder.